Redevelopment planning in final stages

 • Mature tree retention and public open spaces.

-The project's Local Structure Plan (LSP) was released by the City of Fremantle for a 42-day public comment period between 25 August - 6 October 2023.
+The project's Local Structure Plan was released by the City of Fremantle for a 42-day public comment period between late August - early October 2023.

-At the City of Fremantle's Ordinary Meeting of Council on 6 December 2023, Council recommended that the Western Australian Planning Commission approve the proposed Precinct Structure Plan, subject to the following modifications:
+Following endorsement from the City of Fremantle Council in December 2023, the Western Australian Planning Commission approved the proposed Precinct Structure Plan in September 2024.

 Project map